htesgaard/vagrant-ansible-atomic-cluster/README.md

 * [Vagrant](https://www.vagrantup.com/docs/installation/)

 ##A note on vagrant/virtualbox networking
-All nodes are configured with two NIC's one [NAT](https://www.virtualbox.org/manual/ch06.html#network_nat) and one [Host-Only](https://www.virtualbox.org/manual/ch06.html#network_hostonly).
+All _boxs are configured with two NIC's one [NAT](https://www.virtualbox.org/manual/ch06.html#network_nat) and one [Host-Only](https://www.virtualbox.org/manual/ch06.html#network_hostonly).
 This is common usage in [mulit-machine](https://www.vagrantup.com/docs/multi-machine/) vagrant setups.

-Vagrant controls the virtual boxs using ssh port-forwarding on the 'default' NAT atapter.
-It's port forwarding on the default NAT adapter thats used when you ssh into the box using `vagrant ssh <node>`.
+Vagrant controls the virtual boxs using ssh port-forwarding on the _default_ NAT atapter.
+It's port forwarding on the default NAT adapter thats used when you ssh into the box using `vagrant ssh <_box>`.

 The purpose of the Host-Only adapter is to allow the boxs to see each other.
 It's a virtual network segment.
 In that way we build a multi-machine setup that acts like real machines.